commul/all4ling/content/projects/zeitshift/participate/index.md

-### ⌨️ Who killed Ötzi?
+### 🎮 Ötzi game

-{{< figure src="wko.webp" alt="Game preview" caption="**Who killed Ötzi?** game." attr="This image is licensed under CC BY 3.0" attrlink="https://creativecommons.org/licenses/by/3.0/" style="margin-top: 0;" >}}
+{{< figure src="images/oetzi_game.png" alt="Game preview" caption="Ötzi game." attr="This image is licensed under CC BY 3.0" attrlink="https://creativecommons.org/licenses/by/3.0/" style="margin-top: 0;" >}}

-In this custom game, inspired by [Typespeed](http://typespeed.sourceforge.net/), arrows carrying words in Fraktur script fly from the left to the right of the screen in the direction of [Ötzi the Iceman](https://www.iceman.it/en/the-iceman/).
-These words are people names extracted from the Tyrolean newspapers.
-The goal of the game is simple: you must type the names as fast as possible before they reach and kill Ötzi!
-The more words you type the longer Ötzi lives and the more points you collect.
-When Ötzi dies, you are shown the original newspaper article from which the killing name (the killer!) was taken, allowing you to explore its context.
+In this custom game, inspired by [Typespeed](http://typespeed.sourceforge.net/), words automatically extracted from the digitised Tyrolean newspapers drop from the sky.
+The goal of the game is simple: you must type the words as fast as possible before the animals reach and kill [Ötzi the Iceman](https://www.iceman.it/en/the-iceman/)!
+Words typed correctly will scare off the animals and prolong Ötzi's life. <!--When Ötzi dies, you are shown the original newspaper article from which the killing name (the killer!) was taken, allowing you to explore its context.-->

 **Requirements**: